The moduli space of instantons on an ALE space from 3d $\mathcal{N}=4$ field theories: Conclusions and open problems

 In the case of smooth ALE spaces, our knowledge is far from complete.
 So far in this paper we have only provided a few examples that can be checked explicitly against the known results.
 It would be nice to study such instanton moduli spaces in a systematic fashion.

 \acknowledgments I thank Stefano Cremonesi, Anindya Dey, Giulia Ferlito, Amihay Hanany, Peter Koroteev, Diego Rodriguez-Gomez and Alberto Zaffaroni for a close collaboration and invaluable insights over the years.
 My sincere gratitude is extended to Stefano Cremonesi for encouraging me to write this paper and to Alberto Zaffaroni for reading the manuscript and for his insightful comments.
 I am particularly indebted to Amihay Hanany and Martin Ro\v{c}ek for collaborating on the result around \eref{C4Gamma32} during the Simons Workshop in Mathematics and Physics 2013.
 I acknowledges the following institutes, workshops and researchers for their hospitality and partial support: LPTHE at the University Pierre et Marie Curie (Jussieu), Nick Halmagyi; University of Rome Tor Vergata, Francesco Fucito, Francisco Morales and Massimo Bianchi; and the Simons Summer Workshop 2015.
 I am also very grateful to Claudius Klare for his kind hospitality during my academic visit in Paris.
 Special thanks go to Hiraku Nakajima for a useful discussion that contributes to version 2 of this paper.
+I am indebted to Amihay Hanany and Travis Schedler for comments that have led to an improvement in version 3 of this paper.